top of page

 Q. What if I'm planning on having an epideral--is it still valuable to have a doula?

-A. Yes, you will benefit from the support and information of a trained Doula.
-Here's why: 1) you may be laboring at home for quite a while before heading to the hospital.
-You can have your Doula with you there and/or call her throughout early labor; 2) even once at the hospital, hospital staff may very well wait until you are in active labor before administering an epideral, so you could already be having powerful contractions by then; 3) it may take a while for an epideral to be administered from the time it is ordered, so this could extend the time you are in need of labor support; 4) during 2nd stage, you will still be pushing your baby out--and may have a lot of sensation--so again, labor support is still very important.
+A. Definitely!
+Regardless of how your labor and birth unfold, you will benefit from the support and information.
+Here's why: 1) Even if 'planning' on an epidural, you may very well labor at home for quite a while before heading to the hospital, where doula support and guidance is critical; 2) even once at the hospital, hospital staff may wait until you are in active labor before administering an epideral, so you could already be having powerful contractions by then.
+Again, doula support is priceless at this point; 3) Your doula will help you navigate the best timing for an epidural; 4) Since informational support is part of our scope of practice, this always comes in handy regardless of birth choices; 4) during 2nd stage, you will still be pushing your baby out--and may have a lot of sensation--so again, labor support is still very important; 5) the support of a seasoned Doula--especially one who is a Postpartum Doulal as well --immediate postpartum can make a huge difference in the transition process.

 bottom of page